pedrodgfaria/CleanRam-Android-Project/README.md

 Simple Process Killer

-Trusting on kernel, he ask for kill all the running app's, kernel decide what can be killed.
-Works great.

-Widget just call app, app just scan all running process's and ask kernel for kill, finishing with a Toaster message.
+Trusting on kernel, widget just call app, app just scan all running process's and ask kernel for kill, kernel decide what can be killed, finishing with a Toaster message.

-There is the widget and the app.

 Opening app, is the same that open widget.
 Just made for fun and introduce android world :)